vaish73/ProjectStack/README.md

 ## 📌 Overview

-**CampusCollab** is a full-stack web application designed for university students to:
+**ProjectStack** is a full-stack web application designed for university students to:
 - 🔍 Discover active tech and academic projects.
 - 🧠 Share their own projects and look for contributors.
 - 🫂 Collaborate with peers based on skills and interests.